hyukjin17/FAI_Project/README.md

 - Run the cnn_training.py to train the CNN + DQN agent

 ### 2. Run Trained Agent
-- Run the dqn_vis.py to run the trained DQN agent
+- Run the dqn_vis.py to run the trained DQN agent using the existing pth file
-- Run the test_)trained_agent.py to run the trained CNN + DQN agent
+- Run the test_trained_agent.py to run the trained CNN + DQN agent using the existing pth file
+- Modify the above files if using a different pth file